-- 1. Name of Traveler: - 2.
-Sponsor(s) who will be paying or providing in-kind support for the trip: - 3.
-City and State OR Foreign Country of Travel : - 4. a.
-Date of Departure: Date of Return: - 5. a.
-Yes D No D Will you be accompanied by a family member at the sponsor's expense?
-If yes: - (1) Name of Accompanying Family Member: - (2) Relationship to Traveler: Spouse Child Other (specify): - (3) Yes 🗆 No 🗖 Accompanying Family Member is at least 18 years of age: - 6. a.
-Yes D No D Did the trip sponsor answer "Yes" to Question 8(c) on the Primary Trip Sponsor Form (i.e., travel is sponsored by an entity that employs a registered federal lobbyist or a foreign agent)? - b.
-If yes, and you are requesting lodging for two nights, explain why the second night is warranted: - 7.
-Yes D No D Primary Trip Sponsor Form is attached, including agenda, invitee list, and any other attachments and Additional Sponsor Forms.
+1. Name of Traveler: NAOMI MERIA LAKE 2.
+Sponsor(s) who will be paying or providing in-kind support for the trip: Witness for Peace, Network in Solidarity with the People of Godernala (NASCUA), CISPES Education Fund, School of the Americas Watch Educational Fund, Institute for Policy Studies - Global Economy 3.
+City and State OR Foreign Country of Travel: Honduras, Guatemala 4. a.
+Date of Departure: March 19, 2022 Date of Return: March 27, 2022 b.
+Yes No Will you be extending the trip at your personal expense?
+5. If yes, list dates at personal expense: a.
+Yes ☐ No ☑ Will you be accompanied by a family member at the sponsor's expense?
+If yes: (1) Name of Accompanying Family Member: (2) Relationship to Traveler: Spouse Child Other (specify): (3) Yes No Accompanying Family Member is at least 18 years of age: 6. a.
+Yes No Did the trip sponsor answer "Yes" to Question 8(c) on the Primary Trip Sponsor Form (i.e., travel is sponsored by an entity that employs a registered federal lobbyist or a foreign agent)? b.
+If yes, and you are requesting lodging for two nights, explain why the second night is warranted: 7.
+Yes No Primary Trip Sponsor Form is attached, including agenda, invitee list, and any other attachments and Additional Sponsor Forms.
 NOTE: The agenda should show the traveler's individual schedule, including departure and arrival times and identify the specific events in which the traveler will be participating.
 8. Explain why participation in the trip is connected to the traveler's individual official or representational duties.
 Staff should include their job title and how the activities on the itinerary relate to their duties.

-9. Yes D No D Is the traveler aware of any registered federal lobbyists or foreign agents involved planning, organizing, requesting, or arranging the trip?

-10. For staff travelers, to be completed by your employing Member:
+I am a Legislative Assistant for Rep. Chuy García and handle his international affairs portfolio, including promoting U.S. policies that protect human and environmenta rights in Central America.
+9. Yes No Vo Is the traveler aware of any registered federal lobbyists or foreign agents involved planning, organizing, requesting, or arranging the trip?
+10 .
+For staff travelers, to be completed by your employing Member: THE PARTY OF THE P